Gen Ed For Students Starting in AY2023-2024 and After

 Overview

-The General Education Program at Saint Elizabeth University (SEU) is therefore rooted in the Middle States Commission on Higher Education guidelines for general education by offering “...a curriculum designed so that students acquire and demonstrate essential skills including at least oral and written communication, scientific and quantitative reasoning, critical analysis and reasoning, technological competency, and information literacy.
+The General Education Committee has worked to develop a program that meets the Middle States Commission on Higher Education general education requirement that SEU “offers a curriculum designed so that students acquire and demonstrate essential skills including at least oral and written communication, scientific and quantitative reasoning, critical analysis and reasoning, technological competency, and information literacy.
 Consistent with mission, the general education program also includes the study of values, ethics, and diverse perspectives…”

 Mission, Outcomes, and Competencies